Squander Bug: Usage

 Boydell was mainly involved in developing the Squander Bug for press adverts, but the character was also adapted for use in poster campaigns with the same message.
 British wartime cartoonists such as David Low and Carl Giles also used the character, sometimes ironically.
 For example, Victor Weisz lampooned Hitler's manpower shortages by giving him his own pair of squander bugs.

 The character developed an international reputation, and an adapted version was used in Australia, where the Squander Bug was given a Japanese appearance.
 A Squander Bug character was also created by Dr. Seuss to encourage Americans to buy war bonds, although the design was quite different from Boydell's version.

 In media

-The Squander Bug is referenced in the 60s/70s sitcom about the Home Guard, Dad's Army, in the episode "Knights of Madness" (Series 9: Episode 3), with Private Pike (Ian Lavender) dressing up as the bug.
+The Squander Bug is referenced in the 60s/70s sitcom about the Home guard, Dad's Army, in the episode "Knights of Madness" (Series 9: Episode 3), with Private Pike (Ian Lavender) dressing up as the bug.

+A reference to the Squander Bug is also made by Phoebe Bamford "Dervla Kirwan" in the sitcom Goodnight Sweetheart Series 3 Episode 2, It Ain't Necessarily So.